Game

 5. Next, we will MOVE to the fruit area and REACH FORWARD to pick some apples and place them in your basket.
 Hey, sliced apples and bananas sound great!
 Let’s MOVE over to the bananas and REACH FORWARD to grab a bunch and place it in your basket.

 6. We have enough fruits and vegetables to fill half of the plate!
 Now let’s MOVE to the meat section to decide which protein food to choose.
-Shall we choose beef, chicken, fish, eggs, or pork?
+Should we choose beef, chicken, fish, eggs, or pork?
 LOOK HIGH AND LOOK LOW WHILE YOU ARE MOVING and look for chicken drumsticks!
 Show a SUPRISED EXPRESSION on your face to let others know you found them!
 REACH FORWARD and pick out the package of drumsticks you want to cook.

 7. Your plate just has only one section left to fill—the grains section.
-How about some rice?
+How about some whole grain rice?
 Let’s MOVE to the area of the store with rice.
 The rice is on the top shelf, so REACH UP and grab a package to put in your basket.

 8. MyPlate is full!
 Are you ready to check out?
 Stop and think (POINT FINGER TO HEAD) what else do we need?
 (Prompt dairy if needed.)
 Oh, let’s MOVE QUICKLY to the dairy section, then REACH FORWARD to choose a carton of milk.